 The impacts of wildfires are mostly associated with short-term climate forcers; ozone and aerosols including BC, BrC and OC.
 Global climate impacts of BB result from its truly massive contributions to aerosol optical depth (AOD) over large areas.
 Regions such as the Arctic and the cloud decks of South America are uniquely sensitive to BB emissions and to secondary processes, such as cloud and ice nucleation that can magnify the radiative impact of the emissions.
 The research needed to advance our understanding of these impacts is broad on both spatial and temporal scales, and relates to a wide spectrum including BB inventories, satellite fire detection, chemical evolution of gaseous species, aerosol microphysical and optical properties, proper integration into models, interactions with warm, mixed phase, and ice clouds, and effects on the vertical structure of the thermal profile.
 For example, current fire emissions inventories undercount small fires and domestic BB because they are based on satellite fire detection schemes that have limited resolution and therefore regional airborne measurements of fire products are invaluable in assessing inventories.
 Improving the integration of wildfires and BB into global models requires more detailed emission estimates at finer spatial scales and better understanding of how to represent these emissions in relatively coarse-resolution treatment after significant chemical processing and dilution.
 These efforts will require combining new chemical details from emission measurements, new insights about chemical and physical transformation of smoke, supported by observations from the next generation of satellites.

-For further information, download the FIREX White Paper
+For further information, download the FIREX-AQ White Paper